EmilijaPejovic/Zenlorien-Demo/README.md

 # 🌿 Zenlorien — Android application for maintaining mental health
-Zenlorien is an Android application designed to support mental well-being through journaling, guided storytelling, and daily motivation.
+Zenlorien is an Android application designed to support mental well-being through journaling, daily motivation, and guided storytelling, developed in collaboration with a licensed psychologist.
 It helps users reflect, relax, and build healthier emotional habits through a calm and immersive experience.
 ---